What do these two children have in common?

-Sensory dysregulation is when your central nervous system (your brain) is imbalanced due to an excess of sensory input, or not enough sensory input.
+Sensory dysregulation is when you have an imbalanced central nervous system (your brain) due to an excess of sensory input, or not enough sensory input.

 For example, my daughter has a low threshold for most sensory input, which means she is hypersensitive to sensory input (read about her tactile sensitivity here).
 Anytime she perceives too much sound or messy input, she often has a melt down and becomes dysregulated.
 Our most recent daily battles have related to her clothing sensory issues, particularly with socks.

 Children who have a high threshold for sensory input can also show signs of dysregulation, but it might look different.
 For example, some kids can’t get enough movement.

 These movement seekers may run and run, but instead of becoming calmer and more regulated, you notice: shrieking, drooling, and fast and unsafe movements.
 That is a dysregulated child.

 A child’s behavior can not only give us clues that they’re experiencing dysregulation, but they can also tell us what they need to get back to a state of regulation.

 The latter can sometimes require more refined detective work.
 For example, some kids are pretty black and white: they cover their ears in a crowded store.
 No mystery there… the sound dysregulated them and they need some quiet.

 But other kids like to keep it a mystery and make us work harder to decode their behavior.

 Common Signs of Dysregulation